-If you buy them at the full price of £110, I guess you could say that the GLTC Bed in a Bag is expensive but personally I think that they’re worth every penny.
+The full price of the GLTC Bed in a Bag is £110; you could say that is expensive.
+But personally I think that they’re worth every penny.

 I’ve seen cheaper alternatives but they’re not as deep or comfy to lie on.